fabric8io/agent-bond/README.md

 > My name is Bond, Agent Bond ...

-Agent Bond is a super agent, which can wraps and dispatchs on several other agents.
-That way, you only have to install a single agent within you JVM with a single set of configuration data (which contains multiple parts).
+Agent Bond is a super agent, which wraps and dispatches on several other agents.
+That way, you only have to install a single agent within your JVM with a single set of configuration data (which contains multiple separate parts).

 Currently supported are the following agents: